LeninAsto/FNF-PsychEngine/README.md

 - Judgement Counter

 ## 📦 Latest Releases

 > v0.2 - Video in HUD
 - Added support for playing videos on camHUD or camGame.
 - Fix the Achievements an Easter Eggs of Psych.
 - New judgement bop

-> v0.1.4 - Stable
-- Added Lua variables for fullscreen toggle and window animations.
-- Fixed rating text misalignment when upscroll is active.
-- Temporarily removed the "Nightmare" songs due to visual issues.

 ## 🤝 Contributions...
 Only me =')
 - Contributions are welcome!
 If you have ideas, improvements, or fixes, feel free to fork the repo and open a pull request.